Professor of Computer Engineering

 - model-driven development and automated generation of safe/secure code from formal protocol descriptions

-- formal verification of network policies in SDN/NFV-based networks
+- formal assurance of network policies in SDN/NFV-based networks

 Selected publications (from DBLP)